Top

 Moving Violations

-Moving violations could result in a traffic ticket with a range of consequences like fines, insurance points, and driver’s license points.
+Moving violations can result in a traffic ticket with a range of consequences like fines, insurance points, and driver’s license points.
 If you have been issued a ticket for a moving violation, consult an experienced attorney before pleading guilty and paying your fine.
-You may very well have a strong case for a charge reduction or even a complete dismissal of your case.
+You may have a strong case for a charge reduction or even a complete dismissal of your case.

-Lawrence J. Kissling III has been practicing law for 33 years, and he helps thousands of clients a year handle their driving disputes in Wake County.
-Attorney Kissling exclusively handles traffic-related offenses, so he knows the ins and outs of North Carolina’s traffic court system and can provide knowledgeable guidance on your legal options for getting your ticket resolved.
+Lawrence J. Kissling III has been practicing law for 33 years, and he helps thousands of clients a year handle their driving disputes in Raleigh.
+Attorney Kissling handles traffic-related offenses, so he knows the ins and outs of North Carolina’s traffic court system and can provide knowledgeable guidance on your legal options for getting your ticket resolved.

 In North Carolina, a moving traffic violation involves any infraction of local or state driving laws that occurs when a vehicle is in motion.
-Note that this is distinct from a non-moving violation, which are violations involving a stationary vehicle (e.g., improper equipment).
+Note that this is distinct from a non-moving violation, which is a violation involving a stationary vehicle (for example, improper equipment).

 Moving violations typically can result in fines.
-Additionally, more serious violations may also result in points on your driver’s license and/or suspension or revocation of your driver's license.
+Additionally, more serious violations may also result in points on your driver’s license and suspension or revocation of your driver's license.

 Some examples of moving violations that could result in a traffic ticket include:

-• Reckless driving – driving at a speed that could endanger others or otherwise driving in a careless matter with a “willful or wanton disregard” for the safety of others
+• Reckless driving – driving at a speed that could endanger others or otherwise driving carelessly with a “willful or wanton disregard” for the safety of others

 • Driving on a suspended license – driving while your license has been suspended or revoked until a specified date

-• Failing to stop at the scene of an accident – this includes several offenses like hit and runs, failing to contact law enforcement or emergency services, failing to provide your information, etc.
+• Failing to stop at the scene of an accident – this includes several offenses like hit-and-runs, failing to contact law enforcement or emergency services, and failing to provide your information.n

 • Following too closely – following too closely to the car in front of you

-Protect Your Driving Record with an Experienced Traffic Violation Attorney
+Protect Your Driving Record With an Experienced Raleigh Traffic Violation Attorney

 When you hire us to handle your moving violation case, you can expect: